-When I’m not writing, I love watching movies, going for walks, hanging out with friends, watching The Walking Dead with my boyfriend, and playing fantasy RPGs on my Xbox.
+When I’m not writing, I love watching movies, going for walks, hanging out with friends (mostly virtually right now), binge-watching shows with my fiancé, and playing fantasy RPGs.
 And reading, of course!
 I also recently started taking boxing lessons, which has been a lot of fun.
 I love plays and musicals, and I sometimes perform in community theater.
 My most recent show was Iolanthe with Village Light Opera Group in NYC.
 (UPDATE: I haven't had enough time to commit to rehearsals in a while, so most of my singing these days happens at karaoke.
 I miss being in muscials, though!)
 I also go to see Broadway shows with my best friends from high school as often as I can.

 In July 2010, I received my MFA in writing for children and young adults from The Vermont College of Fine Arts.
 I also do some work as a freelance editor and private writing coach; see my editing page for more information on that.
 And in June 2015, I started teaching with Lesley University's MFA program in Writing for Young People.

 My agent is the fabulous Jodi Reamer at Writers House, LLC.